Mihso/blame-rufus/README.md

 pip install GitPython

-if other methods are needed, you can read use:
+if other methods are needed, you can use:

 python setup.py install

 download from: http://pypi.python.org/pypi/GitPython

 or clone using this method:
     git clone https://github.com/gitpython-developers/GitPython
     git submodule update --init --recursive
     ./init-tests-after-clone.sh

 ----------------------
 If you want to change what directory is checked, change the "git_dir" variable on line 30 to the desired local git repository path (using the same format shown in the example)